 As we said before, most people are following you on social media in order to get information from you.
 How-to blogs and infographics are a great way to build credibility with your audience and there are a variety of ways to present this kind of information.
 Remember tip #1?
 Try uploading a how-to video to incorporate more visual content.

 So now that you have all these great social media ideas fresh in your mind, put them to use.
-Want more social media for optometrists tips and advice?
-Follow our Facebook page to see what we get up to.
+Follow us to learn more social media tips here:

 Editor's Note: This post has been updated for relevance and richness of content.